NatalieSalemme/react-pokedex/README.md

 User is able to:

--Search for a pokemon either by name or id (id's range from 1 to 802) without having to specify which one you would like to use
+-Search for a pokemon either by name or id (id's range from 1 to 802) without having to specify which one they would like to use

--Have input error handling to deal with an empty input box as well as display an error if the pokemon is not found
+-Have input error handling to deal with an empty input box, as well as display an error if the pokemon is not found

--See a blinking light indicating that the pokedex is on and they entered a valid pokemon
+-See a blinking light indicating that the pokedex is on and that they entered a valid pokemon

--See the results including the pokemon avatar as well as the pokemon information(name, type, height, weight, id number)
+-See the results including the pokemon avatar as well as the pokemon information(name, type, height, weight, and id number)

 -Toggle between pokemon using the left and right control pads